lukkelele/LkEngine/README.md

 I have lots of ideas that I want to see if they could work and this project is good environment for me to try stuff out.
 <br>
 <br>
-The goal is to have an application with an API that is good for performance and easy to use.<br>
+The goal is to have a rendering application with an API that is good for performance and easy to use.<br>
 With features such as:
 - Multiple platform support.
 - Static reflection.